 By Marika Sboros

 The book was a game changer in nutrition science in May 2014.
-It continues to make seismic waves in medical and dietetic quarters as its second birthday rolls around.
+It continues to make waves in medical and dietetic quarters as its second birthday rolls around.
 It reveals the truly “unthinkable”:

-Former BMJ (British Medical Journal) editor Dr Richard Smith read The Big Fat Surprise for a feature which the BMJ published in December 2014.
+Former BMJ (British Medical Journal) editor Dr Richard Smith read The Big Fat Surprise for a feature in December 2014.
 Titled Are Some Diets Mass Murder, it is a thought-provoking read.
-He begins with a quote by French-American Dr Jean Mayer, who was known as one of the “greats” of nutrition science.
+He begins with a quote by French-American Dr Jean Mayer, who is known as one of the “greats” of nutrition science.

 After more than 40 years of high-carb, low-fat official dietary advice there are global epidemics of life-threatening diseases.
 These include obesity, diabetes, heart disease, cancer, even dementia.
 Doctors now call dementia type 3 diabetes because of its proven links with diet.

 It is also fraught with “error, self-deception, grandiosity, bias, self-interest, cruelty, fraud, and theft”.
 All these are “inherent in all human activities (together with some saintliness)”.

 Other specialist reviewers are similarly fulsome in praise of The Big Fat Surprise.